Twins vs. Cubs Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Sonny Gray (4-0) will take to the mound for the Twins and make his eighth start of the season.
+- The Twins will send Joe Ryan (5-1) to the mound for his eighth start this season.

 |Opponent